dse-aluthra/Insight_AI_Project/README.md

 ## Configs
 - ./configs/crop_nodules_3d.ini
-- - Configuration files to specify folder path to raw data, supporting configuration files and destination, else default values aligned to existing folder structure from git repo will be used.
+  - This configuration file specifies folder path to raw data, supporting configuration files and destination, else default values aligned to existing folder structure from git repo will be used.

 - ./configs/model.ini
-- - Configuration files used by the model-training scripts
-- -cParameters like BATCH_SIZE, GPUID, path to HDF5 file can be specify (else default values are considered)
+  - This configuration file is used by the model-training scripts.
+Parameters like BATCH_SIZE, GPUID, path to HDF5 file can be specified (else default values are considered).

 ## Executing the scripts
 - > python ./src/preprocess/crop_nodules_3d.py
   - This script will preprocess the raw data and create HDF5 file.

 - > python ./src/model/modelTrng_No_GPU.py
   - This will initiate the training process for the model with no GPU usage

+- > python ./src/model/modelTrng_with_GPU.py
-- This will initiate the training process for the model python ./src/model/modelTrng_with_GPU.py
+  - This will initiate the training process for the model with GPU usage